vavronet/python-for-beginners/README.md

-# python-for-beginners
+# Python For Beginners
-Python exercises from class
+Exercises created and resolved by Christiana and Daria during the python classes.